mostofakamal/eWalletMicroservice/README.md

 # Introduction

 This project is an implementation of Microservice architecture of e-Wallet project.
-It demonstrates how to design Bounded context , communication among different microservices, fault tolerance etc.
+It demonstrates how to design Bounded context , communication among different microservices with Integration events , based on a change or action of a specific context how to raise domain events, how to ensure data consistency using Saga pattern, fault tolerance etc.

 It has the following Microservice: